bachman-dev/wanikani-api-types/UPGRADE.md

 #### `data` Property Removed from `BaseCollection`, `BaseReport`, and `BaseResource`

-Formerly `WKCollection`, `WKReport`, and `WKResource` respectively, these types had a `data` property that was a union of different typed arrays of data for items that extended these types.
-This was removed, as it didn't align well with how the data was actually presented by the WaniKani API, ie there isn't a way to get different collections, reports, or resources in one go via the API.
+Formerly `WKCollection`, `WKReport`, and `WKResource` respectively, these types had a `data` property that was a union of different typed data for items that extended these types.
+These were removed, as they didn't align well with how the data was actually presented by the WaniKani API, ie there isn't a way to get different collections, reports, or resources in one go via the API.

 #### `DatableString` Now Uses Valibot Brand

-In Version 1, we used our own `Brand` internal type to prevent creating `WKDatableString`s, and further assert they were for dates returned by WaniKani.
-Now that we use Valibot to parse them, the type now uses Valibot's built-in brand type instead.
+In Version 1, we used our own `Brand` internal type to prevent creating a `WKDatableString`, and further assert they were for dates returned by WaniKani.
+Now that we use Valibot to parse them (and thus optionally create them outside of the WaniKani API), the type now uses Valibot's built-in brand type instead.

 #### `MIN_LEVEL` Now Lowest WaniKani Level